 Note that Microsoft don’t provide a link to the Privacy Statement they refer to in this help document.
 Claiming that documents “are never at risk for privacy” when being sent to a server outside the control of the user is a bit dubious.
 Users who are uncomfortable with sharing the contents of their documents with Microsoft, can convert their OpenDocument documents to Open XML locally using WordPad (built-in to Windows 10), TextEdit (built-in to Mac OS X), or LibreOffice (free download for Windows, Mac OS X, and Linux).

-Word mobile apps cannot export documents to OpenDocument Format.
+Word mobile apps can’t export documents to OpenDocument Format.
 However, using the same online service as it uses for OpenDocument Format conversion, the apps can print to/export as a standard PDF file.
 This also requires an internet connection and seem to take quite a bit of time.
 Print exports are limited to US paper standards.
 (No A4 support, sorry rest of the World.)

 Documents made with older versions of Word